DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

    re-evaluate a window it already emitted results for.
 With upsert, the corrected count replaces the old one automatically.

-> During the original stream, Zach forgot a grouping column and the primary
-> key, which caused errors.
-We include both from the start.

 Now create `src/job/aggregation_job.py`:

 ```python